liny556/liny556.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Welcome!

-My name is Guangyu Li, a senior student at the University of Science and Technology of China (USTC).
+My name is Guangyu Li, a senior student at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
 Now, I am devoted in appling a PhD position, if you are interest about my research experience, feel free to contact me!

+Furthermore, I am personally interested in all kinds of directions and hope to try more directions in the future to solve really meaningful problems or understand the data in daily life better.

 ## Research Interests

 - **Statistical Computation:** Sampling Algorithm, MCMC
 - **Machine Learning:** Scalable, reliable and efficient probabilistic models, data-driven model like RNA-Seq analysis etc.

-- Furthermore, I am personally interested in all kinds of directions and hope to try more directions in the future to solve really meaningful problems or understand the data in daily life better.

 ## News